alan-turing-institute/trustchain/docs/ion.md

 !!! info "Bitcoin RPC username and password"

-    Before you can make use of the CLI, you will need to add a username and password to the Bitcoin configuration file.
+    Before you can make use of the CLI you will need to add a username and password to the Bitcoin configuration file.
+These same parameters will also be used for authentication when ION interacts with Bitcoin Core.
+In both cases,

     To do this, replace the `<RPC_USERNAME>` and `<RPC_PASSWORD>` in the following command and then execute it to make the change inside the `bitcoin.conf` file:
     ```console